XerxesCoder/phoenixswap-contracts/README.md

-Here’s the updated `README.md` file tailored for your **PhoniexSwap** contracts on the **VeChain TESTNET**.
-It includes the deployed contracts with clickable names, the quests, and all other requested details.

----

 # PhoniexSwap Smart Contracts

 PhoniexSwap is a decentralized ecosystem built on the **VeChain**, offering a suite of smart contracts for decentralized finance (DeFi) applications.
 The ecosystem includes token creation, staking, farming, presales, and more, all powered by secure and efficient smart contracts.